tamastatai/zerda-final-exam/README.md

 # zerda-final-exam

 You have to solve only one problem, that is assigned to you.
-Please don't use direct built in functions for the given problem like: reverse, count, indexOf, groupBy, etc...
+Please don't use direct built in functions for the given problem like: reverse, count, indexOf, groupBy, split, join, etc...

 ## 1.